SocialGouv/e2esdk/docs/docs/01-overview.md

 ## Forms

-e2esdk has a first-class integration to ingest data from forms filled by _anonymous_ users.
+e2esdk has a first-class integration to ingest encrypted data from forms filled by _anonymous_ users.

 Anonymity here means that whoever submits an encrypted form **does not require** a cryptographic identity on e2esdk.